ValdemarGr/gql/docs/schema/resolvers.md

 (b1, b2).tupled
 ```
 :::tip
-Even if your field doesn't benefit from batching, batching can still perform duplicate key elimination.
+Even if your field doesn't benefit from batching, batching can still do duplicate key elimination.
 :::

 #### Batch resolver syntax